 To better capture the stability of the series, several unit root tests are applied.
 As reported in Table 2, the ADF test fails to reject the null hypothesis at 5% level for LNP and LNR and rejects the null hypothesis at 1% level for DLNP and DLNR.
-The PP test fails to reject the null hypothesis at 5% level for LNP, DLNP and DLNR.
+The PP test fails to reject the null hypothesis at 5% level for LNP, but rejects the null hypothesis at 1% level for LNP, DLNP and DLNR.
 The KPSS test rejects the null hypothesis at 5% level for LNP and LNR and fails to reject that the variables are stationary at 10% level for DLNP and DLNR.
 Therefore, all the tests imply that LNP and LNR are both non-stationary series, meanwhile each variable in this paper can be described as following an I (1) process and can be tested by cointegration except PP test.